 We could, over time, see a transition from machines augmenting human journalists, to human journalists making final judgments for AI-generated journalism.
 It would all still be augmented journalism.
 The question would be, who or what is augmenting who?

 The difficulty of seeing ahead

-In journalism many news organizations prefer to wait-and-see, long into the innovation curve.
-A 2017 survey within the World Publishers Association said the single greatest business challenge they face is ‘a failure to innovate.’
+In journalism, many news organizations prefer to wait and see, long into the innovation curve.
+A 2017 survey of its members by the World Publishers Association said the single greatest business challenge in journalism is “a failure to innovate.”
 This creates parallel questions, not only (1) when will new capabilities be possible? but also, (2) when they will be adopted?

 Together, impacts for journalism most likely will result from: